Related Tools

 Key Statistics

-• Square images (1:1) receive 30% more engagement on Instagram than landscape images
+- Square images (1:1) often get more engagement on Instagram than landscape formats.

-• Most social media platforms have specific dimension requirements
+- Most social platforms have specific dimension requirements for best results.

 Common Use Cases

-Image cropping serves various purposes across different platforms and industries.
+Image cropping supports many workflows across platforms and industries.

 Social Media Optimization